Justin8912/playground/docs/working-together-context.md

 The Software Engineer acts as the director of the development process, providing guidance and validation.
 Key responsibilities include:

-- **Providing Context**: Writing the initial feature introduction document and providing any necessary domain knowledge
+- **Providing Context**: Writing the initial feature introduction document (in a rally user story) and providing any necessary domain knowledge
 - **Direction and Feedback**: Reviewing Copilot's implementation plans and providing constructive feedback
 - **Quality Assurance**: Validating milestone completion and ensuring the implemented code meets requirements
 - **Project Management**: Making git commits, deciding when to proceed to the next milestone, and tracking overall progress